Frequently Asked Questions

-Students are required to complete a minimum of 60 credit hours of course work a semester, a year-long clinical practicum, and an academic year-long internship.
+Students are required to complete a minimum of 60 credit hours of course work a semester, a semester-long clinical practicum, and an academic year-long internship.
 A complete list of required and elective courses can be found on the Curriculum page.

-Can MHCBM graduates move into a doctoral program?
+May MHCBM graduates move into a doctoral program?